 The craft beer industry has seen a resurgence in recent years, with more and more people turning to smaller, independent brewers for their fix.
 But what exactly is craft beer?
 And what sets it apart from the mass-produced stuff?
+Unlike regular beer, which is typically less bitter and has a more standard taste profile, craft beer offers a wider range of flavours and a more complex taste experience.
+Craft beer is known for its diverse flavour profiles, including bitter and bold flavours, which appeal to those seeking a richer taste.
+It can be enjoyed from bottles, cans, or on tap, with each serving method offering a unique drinking experience.

 In this article, we will learn about what a craft brewer is, the difference between craft beer and mass-produced beer, and what makes craft beer so special.